Verification checks

 Fraud detection

-Our hosted identity verification solution includes a built-in integration with our Detection and Response services to add an additional layer of detection to the verification process.
+Mosaic Detection and Response services adds an additional layer of fraud prevention to the verification process.
 In addition to the verification checks, risk and trust are continuously assessed throughout the process.
 For each user interaction, telemetry data is streamed to the platform.
-Machine learning models and heuristics are applied to this data to detect risk signals, such as bots, spoofed devices, behavioral anomalies, malicious networks, and more.
+Machine learning models and heuristics are applied to this data to detect risk signals, such as bots, spoofed devices, behavioral anomalies, malicious networks, and more, and issue risk-based recommendations.